longturn/freeciv21/docs/General/Manuals/client-manual.rst

 If you have an embassy with a nation you will be able to see much more in the table than if you do not have an embassy.
-Also, if you click (select) the row of a nation you have an embassy with, you will be given some interesting intelligence at the bottom of the page.
+If you select the row of a nation you have an embassy with, you will be given some interesting intelligence at the bottom of the page.
 Figure 31 gives an example.

 .. figure:: ../../_static/images/gui-elements/nations-intel.png